 This is why companies must evolve and refocus their design efforts to meet new customer expectations.
 Designing a “one size fits most” experience will no longer delight the digital customer.
 Companies are now required to design many experiences for one, single product.

 When designing multiple customer journeys, personalization is the most important.
-Here’s how it has emerged through the digital transformation, and the role it plays in customer expectations today.
+Here’s how it has emerged through the Visit our knowledge hub, and the role it plays in customer expectations today.

 Personalize the Digital Journey

 75% of customers admit being more likely to buy from a company that recognizes them by their name, knows their purchase history, and recommends products based on their past purchases.

 Customers enjoy personalized journeys, and the digital transformation has made them easier for companies to achieve.
 Companies now interact with customers through many channels, from mobile to social, and should make sure their customer is personally recognized at all times.

 New digital channels should be clearly explained to users.
 If your company starts to use social media to respond to concerns, make sure customers are first made aware that this outlet exists.
 If your company now uses an app in conjunction with a website, make sure it’s usage doesn’t interfere with the former.